-An introduction to the theological and practical basis for the various avenues of worship.
-This course would be aimed at both those who lead in worship and those who desire to gain more from worship.
+Examination of the theological and practical basis for the various avenues of worship.
+This course is designed for those who lead in worship and those who desire to gain more from worship.
 Prerequisite: Two Bible text courses.

 BIB 344.
 Ethics.
-3 hours.
+(W) 3 hours.
 Sp.
 Even years.

-Bible teaching concerning ethical conduct.
-Various systems of conduct which oppose Bible teaching are evaluated in light of Bible truth.
+A survey of biblical teaching concerning ethical conduct.
+Various systems of conduct which oppose biblical teaching are evaluated in light of the teachings of the Bible.
+This course contains a significant writing component.
 Same as PHI 344.

 BIB 345.
 Contemporary Concerns.
-3 hours.
+(W) 3 hours.
 F., Sp.

-The application of Bible teaching to the developing questions, issues, trends, and concerns of modern culture.
-(Prerequisite: 8 hours of earned Bible credit)
+The application of biblical teaching to the developing questions, issues, trends, and concerns of modern culture.
+The course will focus on religious and philosophical concerns of the church that Jesus built.
+This course contains a significant writing component.
+Prerequisite: 8 hours of earned Bible credit.